 - PERFECT FOR OUTDOOR USE: The device works well on rainy days with fine drizzling rain owing to its IP44 waterproof grade, and is great ideal to be mounted on the wall or inserted into ground with the spikes.

 You can consider using a motion-activated water sprinkler to act as a deterrent to scare them away.
 Crows and other animals are afraid of the sudden movement and spray of the water.
-I haven’t used one, but my friend loves it.
+My friend used one for years, and since I purchased mine, I have had great success keeping crows and other animals away.
 You can find it on Amazon here.

 Newly seeded lawns are a good food source for many types of birds.
 In these cases, I would recommend bird netting.
 The netting can be pulled tight across the lawn, so it doesn’t catch the birds.
-However, it will put them off and preserve your lawn.
+However, it will stop them from landing and preserve your lawn.

 Many types of decoys can be used to scare away birds.
-If you are using a decoy, such as an owl or other bird of prey, I recommend moving them around every couple of weeks so that the local birds don’t get used to them.
+If you are using a decoy, such as an owl or other bird of prey, I recommend moving them around every couple of weeks so that the local birds don’t realize they are not real.
 This is also an excellent hint for scarecrows as well.

 However, the best decoy I have found are kites.
 This peregrine falcon is scary enough that it will keep most birds away.
 Again, I would move it every couple of weeks, but this is an excellent deterrent if you don’t mind having a kite above your garden.